+• Fisheries

-- Fisheries - o Lack of assessment of the impacts of marine ranching on the YSLME - Re-employment of displaced fishers - Increasing impacts of climate change on mariculture - Pollution - Extent of micro-plastic pollution at all trophic levels. - Acidification of marine waters due to climate change. - Atmospheric deposition of particulate matter in the YSLME - Ecosystems - Direct and indirect effects of climate change on ecosystems - o Changes in the patterns and distribution of harmful algal blooms
+- o Lack of assessment of the impacts of marine ranching on the YSLME - o Re-employment of displaced fishers - o Increasing impacts of climate change on mariculture - Pollution - o Extent of microplastics pollution at all trophic levels. - o Emerging contaminant including pharmaceuticals.

+• Ecosystems

+- o Direct and indirect effects of climate change on ecosystems - o Changes in the patterns and frequency of harmful algal blooms and drifting macroalgae - o Decreased alkalinity at the bottom waters of the YSLME and vulnerability to potential negative effects of ocean acidification